Free Customer Discovery Interview Form Template for Startups

 - Clone the live template at /templates/customer-discovery-interview-form

-You don't need to talk to every user to understand them — you need every form to ask a genuinely good second question.
+You don't need to talk to every user to understand them — you need every form to ask its open-ended question well enough that people actually answer it.